 #8 Do you measure your self-worth on how you look?
 Yes/No

-In next week’s post I will explain the importance of our self-talk, the voices inside us, which build or destroy our self-worth, health, and happiness.
+In my next post, I explain the importance of self-talk, the voices inside us, which build or destroy our self-worth, health, and happiness.